ivoysey/scottbot-int-ex/histo/future.md

 Some features that this site doesn't currently have and probably should:

+- figure out how to actually update the database when you ask users for their sign in data (not sure how to do this)

+- update the source of the data for the histogram so that it queries the database (should be easy)

 - checking to see that the email address is actual an email address

 - checking the password for strength and enforcing some sort of policy